Welcome to the FlowWright REST API Guide. This guide describes how to configure and use FlowWright’s REST API.

 If authentication was not successful, then you will see the following response.

 Depending on functionality, some REST API calls are simple, and some are more complex.
 Complexity is based on input parameters and their data structure.
-Here’s the REST API call to create a Workflow Instance using a workflow definition.
+Here’s the REST API call to create and execute a process instance using a process definition.

-FlowWright API is also supported in MultiTenant environments.
-To configure the REST API for MultiTenant, navigate to the following path:
+FlowWright API is also supported in Multitenant environments.

-Change the value from “false” to “true”.
-This will make the REST API act in Multitenant mode.
-Now you can start making REST API calls.
-REST API call URL is the same but with the tenant name in the front of the URL.
+In order to make a REST API call URL is the same but with the tenant name is in the front of the URL.